tpchambers/Monocular_Depth_Estimation/README.md

 After building my U-NET model from scratch and fully understanding how a basic depth estimator functions, I found a pre-existing comprehensive model at this link: https://keras.io/examples/vision/depth_estimation/ .
 I had to adjust the data preprocessing and was able to run this model (which is similar to my U-NET) on the more research oriented NYUV2 depth dataset.
 It took a significant amount of debugging and playing around with the data to get it to work on the different dataset.
 The NYUV2 data set that I downloaded is around 4 GB in total, with RGB indoor photos next to a labeled ground truth depth map.

 #### Justification:
 The architecture of this model is similar to my original U-NET.
 However, here, the authors use batch normalization after using leaky relu in the upsampling  and downsampling portions.
 In class, we learned that batch normalization is able to stabilize the outputs of the feature space, and therefore aid the learning process by normalizing the outputs.
 This extra step will allow the model to train faster.
 Additionally, the authors of this example use leaky relu.
 Leaky relu is able to prevent vanishing gradients by simply returning the input if the input is positive, but if the input is negative, it will return a lesser value, but one that is not equal to 0.
 Therefore, for negative inputs we will not have the problem of vanishing gradients when the derivative is taken during back propagation.
-The combination of these two aids the training process, but other than that, the U-NET example used for this new dataset closely resembles my implementation.
+The combination of these two aids the training process, but other than that, the U-NET example

-#### Classification Accuracy:

-To compare the relative accuracy I used MSE, which is outputted in the google colab file on the validation set.
-In researching this topic, most general evaluations are done using MSE, since it can provide a fairly stable comparison between two images.
-The MSE is simply the squared differences between all the pixels of the two images in comparison.
-The lower the MSE, the stronger and more robust the model.
-I used a smaller portion of the image training set as the validation, since the set is so large and I could not run it in on the CRC in time.
-For the final project I will change this to have a more comprehensive evaluation using more GPUS.

-#### Commentary
-The initial results on the validation set is adequate and should perform well with a more challenging dataset.
-With the smaller training set, I was able to achieve good performance and set the foundation for the larger dataset.

 # Final Solution